aioi/chef-cifs/README.md

 Requirements
 ------------
-Should work on ubuntu systems.
+Should work on Ubuntu or Debian systems.

 Attributes
 ----------